-Security Exchange Board of India is a regulatory body which performs the activities regarding the control of the capital market for safeguard the investor’s interest.
+Security Exchange Board of India is a regulatory body that performs the activities regarding the control of the capital market to safeguard the investor’s interest.

-In this stage, Public Ltd. company has to submit all the required information with the SEBI before issuing its securities in the capital.
-If the company hide some material facts from SEBI then the registration can be cancelled.
+In this stage, the Public Ltd. company has to submit all the required information with the SEBI before issuing its securities in the capital.
+If the company hides some material facts from SEBI then the registration can be canceled.

 2. Prospectus and minimum subscription: